utsav0/daily-dev-tips/src/pages/posts/building-a-realtime-photoshop.md

 Wow!
 Massive code-block, but you can only have one filter element, so we "chain" the filters after each other!

-Ok, cool, we now set all the filters on our image, but nothing changed?
+Ok, cool, we now set all the filters on our image, but nothing changed.

 Correct!
 These are all the default values of each filter, so let's add some `JavaScript` to make the sliders affect our variables.